Politics Dashboard: A Self-Hosted, AI-Summarized News & X Feed Reader

 Four explicit non-goals.

 No persistent database.
-Search across historical articles, trend charts over months, audit of what was on the page at a given moment — different application.
-Adding Postgres would change the operational character significantly.
-The use case (a daily front page kept current) does not justify it.
+Historical search, multi-month trend charts, and an audit of the page at a given moment constitute a different application.
+Adding PostgreSQL would change the operational character materially; the intended use case, a current daily front page, does not justify that additional state.

 No social-media ingestion beyond Nitter.
 Mastodon, Bluesky, Threads each have their own auth, rate-limit, and content-shape conversations.
 Possible future providers.